Puerto Rican Day Parade: Security

 Following the parade on June 11, 2000, a number of women were harassed, robbed and sexually assaulted by mobs of young men in and about Central Park.
 The attacks, which were videotaped by onlookers, led to the arrest and prosecution of many of those involved.
-Manuel Vargas, a Dominican American who was a suspected ringleader, was quoted by the press as saying he "was just having fun."
+Manuel Vargas, who was a suspected ringleader, was quoted by the press as saying he "was just having fun."
 In 2007, the presence of gangs such as the Latin Kings, the Bloods and the Crips have been recorded at the event.